Singapore is home to many amazing museums - here's a list of the best museums and exhibitions for families - most of them are free to enter too!

 Admission: Free

-Not at Civil Defence Heritage Gallery, but at the venue, the Central Fire Station, families can visit on Saturdays and experience the Fire Station Open House!
-The open house happens at 17 fire stations islandwide and you will get to watch a fire-fighting demonstration, meet the firefighters and paramedics, touch and feel various equipment, board the fire engines and ambulance, and learn more on how SCDF responds to emergencies!
+Not just the Central Fire Station, but at selected fire stations, families can visit on Saturdays and experience the Fire Station Open House!
+The open house happens across several fire stations island-wide and you will get to watch a fire-fighting demonstration, meet the firefighters and paramedics, touch and feel various equipment, board the fire engines and ambulance, and learn more on how SCDF responds to emergencies!

 Former Ford Factory